Education Impact Grant for Summer 2021

-- Students must submit a COVID-19 Educational Impact Grant for Spring 2021.
+- Students must submit a COVID-19 Educational Impact Grant Application for Summer 2021.

-- Students must be enrolled in classes at FRCC for Spring 2021 term.
+- Students must be enrolled in classes at FRCC for the Summer 2021 term.

 - Must be degree-seeking at FRCC.

-- Able to identify being impacted by COVID-19.
+- Able to identify being impacted by COVID-19 during the Summer 2021 term.

 - Students who are currently in high school and or concurrent enrollment are not eligible for this funding.